 Hillsdale is a somewhat small city located in the state of Michigan.
-With a population of 7,998 people and three associated neighborhoods, Hillsdale is the 139th largest community in Michigan.
-Hillsdale has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 7,983 people and three associated neighborhoods, Hillsdale is the 139th largest community in Michigan.
+Much of the housing stock in Hillsdale was built prior to World War II, making it one of the older and more historic cities in the country.

 Of important note, Hillsdale is also a city of artists.
 Hillsdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hillsdale’s character.